The global photo booth market is projected to grow by 16% each year, compounded, between 2021 and...

 Websites can do a lot for your business, but they can also be expensive if you don’t have web design experience.
 Many free website builders are available, but you will want to pay for a unique domain (web address) for $10-$20 per year.
 If you need to hire a web designer, rates vary a lot.
 Freelancers can charge anywhere from $500-$20,000 depending on their skill level and how complex of a website you desire.

 In addition to a website, you may want to get a head start on the competition with some digital marketing.
 This can include optimizing your website to show up in search engine results more often or social media management to expose your services to a broader audience of people.
 Getting your name out there is pivotal if you expect your business to see quick and substantial profits after launch.
-Small businesses typically pay a couple of thousand dollars monthly for digital marketing services.
-While marketing isn’t essential for success, it is wise to consider adding to the cost of starting a cleaning business if your goal is to grow from a small business into a corporation.

 Expect Obstacles

 Expect the unexpected when starting a small business.
 Entrepreneurship is not easy.
 One of the biggest obstacles small business owners face is funding and cash flow.
-Instead of giving up, utilize the resources available, like business loans and financing options.
+Instead of giving up, utilize the resources available, like business loans and leasing options.
 If you believe in your business, don’t let money get in the way of your passion.
 As long as you’re prepared for obstacles, you can overcome them.
 Some other challenges to be aware of include:

-• Difficulty finding quality staff
+- Difficulty finding quality staff

-• Lack of online presence
+- Lack of online presence

-• Tax compliance
+- Tax compliance

-• Managing healthcare for full-time employees
+- Managing healthcare for full-time employees

-• Money management
+- Money management

 Clicklease strives to make your business dreams come true and support you through one of the biggest challenges: Cost.
 Your startup expenses can start to add up and become overwhelming, especially if you want to maximize your profits right out the gate.
-Clicklease helps by offering business equipment financing solutions.
+Clicklease helps by offering business equipment leasing solutions.

 The content linked to clicklease.com has been compiled from a variety of sources and should not be considered the official position of Clicklease, its Employees or Officers.
 Data and opinions included are provided for convenience, may contain errors or omissions, and consequently should not be relied upon for making business or investment decisions.
 Clicklease encourages its site visitors to use the information provided at their own risk, and recommends visitors do their own direct research.